taneemishere/AI-Chatbot/README.md

 ## Fine-tuning
 Still trying to figure out the bugs to fix in this.
 As there is some issues with this.
-I've now another chatbot implemented in Deep Neural Networks that works better than this.
+I've now another chatbot implemented in Deep Neural Networks, that works better than this.